This post has been edited on 10/12/17 for a video of the essentials needed for basic patchwork + a little bit about purchasing fabric.

 I used to use safety pins.
 If you choose to pin baste, be sure to purchase the curved safety pins.
 They are easier to get into your quilt when it’s on a hard surface.

 I currently spray baste and probably always will.
-I do this on a wall (I’m going to update this tutorial soon).
+I do this on a wall (I have a tutorial on wall basting here).

 When I started using this product everything turned upside down.
 The time it saves!
 The ease of not having to pin and especially not having to remove those pins!